 The TEACH Act is a copyright exemption that covers teaching conducted through digital transmission; it addresses performance and display of copyrighted materials used in teaching.
-Even if your class has on ground, face to face sessions, anything you transmit through course delivery systems, such as Canvas, would fall under the TEACH Act, unless you choose to use Fair Use as an alternative.
-The TEACH Act is not a wild card exemption to do anything you want; it comes with limitations.
+Even if your class in-person courses, anything you transmit through course delivery systems, such as Canvas, falls under the TEACH Act, unless you choose to use Fair Use as an alternative.

-Teachers have more privileges in face-to-face teaching situations for the use of copyrighted materials than teachers in online instruction.
+Instructors have more privileges in face-to-face teaching situations for the use of copyrighted materials than in online instruction.
 The TEACH Act attempts to bring the two environments closer together, but the playing fields are still not level.